kieraneglin/pinchflat/README.md

 The EFF defends your online liberties and [backed](https://github.com/github/dmca/blob/9a85e0f021f7967af80e186b890776a50443f06c/2020/11/2020-11-16-RIAA-reversal-effletter.pdf) `youtube-dl` when Google took them down.

-## Pre-release disclaimer
+## Stability disclaimer

-This is pre-release software and anything can break at any time.
-I make not guarantees about the stability of this software, forward-compatibility of updates, or integrity (both related to and independent of Pinchflat).
-Essentially, use at your own risk and expect there will be rough edges for now.
+This software is in active development and anything can break at any time.
+I make no guarantees about the stability of this software, forward-compatibility of updates, or integrity (both related to and independent of Pinchflat).

 ## License